columnflow/columnflow/docs/practices.md

                      --dataset name_of_the_dataset_to_be_run
 ```

+Notes:
+- Running the exposed {py:class}`~columnflow.selection.Selector` from the ```Complete example```
+section would simply require you to give the name ```Selector_ext``` in the ```--selector```
+argument.

 General questions:
 - Where to put "attach_coffea_behavior"?
 - Where to put ??? and ```cf_sandbox venv_columnar_dev bash ``` -> use a script in a sandbox
 - How to require the output of a task in a general python script which is not a task again? ->
 ask marcel where the example was with ".law_run()"
+- Where to write about errors in columnflow? first thing to mention: If you get an error and look at
+the error stack, you will probably see two errors: 1) the actual error and where it happened in
+the code (standard python error) and 2) a sandbox error that you can ignore in most of the cases, as
+it does not correspond to your problem, it only says in which sandbox it happened.
+Should be
+somewhere for new users, as the first error to be seen when going up is the sandbox error, which is
+not useful.